superowner/Humanoid-Motion-Record-and-Play-For-VRoid/README.md

-# Humanoid-Motion-Record-and-Play-For-VRoid
+# Runtime Humanoid Motion Record and Play For VRoid
-VRM VRoid Humanoid
+Saved with "*.move" or you can define your extention

 ![titleimage](https://github.com/superowner/Humanoid-Motion-Record-and-Play-For-VRoid/blob/master/kjk.png?raw=true)